 Living in Hawaii: What To Expect

-One question I’m asked, What’s it Like to Living in Hawaii?
+One question I’m asked, What’s it Like to Live in Hawaii?

 This is a sparkly topic.
 And I’m working on a book so you can learn how to do it.